Where can I find Korean dramas?

 - Lead actor/actress: If you really like or dislike somebody, it’s good to know upfront.

 - TV station: There are three big TV networks in Korea that show dramas: public KBS (Korean Broadcasting System, founded 1927), partially publicly owned MBC (Munhwa Broadcasting Corporation, founded 1961) and privately owned SBS (Seoul Broadcasting System, founded 1991).
 Approximately half of the dramas on my list were shown on SBS, about a quarter on KBS and about another quarter on MBC.
 However, the majority of MBC dramas selected were from 2008 or earlier.
 Even though the big three are still clearly the major players in the drama world, cable channels have become more important in the last few years.
 They produce for a niche market so they can take more risks and experiment more.
-Cable channel tvN (Total Variety Network, founded 2006) has been especially prolific and some of their shows made it on the list, like the cutting-edge drama Hogu’s Love, a show dealing with single motherhood and unwanted pregnancies.
+Cable channel tvN (Total Variety Network, founded 2006) has been especially prolific and some of their shows made it on the list.

 - Writers: If you like a drama by a particular writer, you might also enjoy her other work.
 Case in point are the Hong sisters, Hong Mi Ran and Hong Jung Eun, a writing team that penned a number of great dramas.
 Strangely enough, though, I found that more often than not the quality of writers’ work is inconsistent.

 Why should I trust your reviews?
 Taste is subjective, isn’t it?